wordofwarning/wordofwarning.org/current/2022-worksahead/mccaffrey/index.md

 An interactive work-in-progress with remote-controlled cars, house parties, and a chaotic courtroom, *Sometimes history needs a push* considers how we make sense of the world, and asks "if people seized political power for themselves, what would they do with it?"

 #### Artist
 A Manchester-based theatre-maker + musician, Ross makes work that centres around people, power, and what makes us tick.
 A founding member of theatre company Powder Keg (winners of the Hodgkiss Award 2016), he has toured nationally + internationally with The Javaad Alipoor Company, and is a CYC alumnus.
-Past collaborations include Gob Squad, Daniel Bye, and Stacy Makishi.
+Past collaborations include Gob Squad, Daniel Bye, Stacy Makishi.

 #### Credits
-Written + performed by Ross McCaffrey<br>Dramaturgy + mentoring by Peader Kirk<br>With special thanks to Emma Geraghty + Josh Coates.<br>

-Co-commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>Supported by the overwhelming generosity of crowdfunder backers.
+Written + performed by Ross McCaffrey<br>Dramaturgy + mentoring by Peader Kirk<br>With special thanks to Emma Geraghty + Josh Coates.<br>Co-commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>Supported by the overwhelming generosity of crowdfunder backers.

 [Works Ahead](/hab/worksahead) 2022 co-commissioned/co-produced by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.